ArtisanMobile/SampleAndroidAppWithArtisan/artisan/README.md

   * Accept the licenses and click "Finish"
   * You may be prompted to restart Eclipse after this installation is complete.
 3. Download the installer from Artisan Tools.
 You should have a file like: YourProjectName-ArtisanInstaller.zip

-Please note: the Artisan Android SDK is not compatible with ProGuard.
-Unexpected behavior may occur if you install Artisan into an app built with ProGuard.

 Also note, the Artisan SDK uses the following jars, which will be copied in to your project:
   * android-support-v4.jar